mv-2112/canonical-openstack-docs/how-to/misc/bootstrap-highly-available-juju-controller-on-top-of-a-lxd-cluster.rst

 ##################################################################

 Canonical Juju does not yet support controller HA modelling capabilities when deployed on top Kubernetes.
-This means that Canonical OpenStack clouds deployed using the manual bare metal provider do not provide HA for all types of governance functions by default.
+This means that Canonical OpenStack clouds deployed using the :doc:`manual bare metal provider</how-to/install/install-canonical-openstack-using-the-manual-bare-metal-provider>` do not provide HA for all types of governance functions by default.
 To bypass this limitation Canonical recommends using an external highly available Juju controller.
 Such a controller can be bootstrapped on top of a LXD cluster, for example, running across the same machines that are used in the Canonical OpenStack deployment.

-..
-TODO: Add a link to the Install Canonical OpenStack using the manual bare metal provider section

 This how-to guide provides all necessary information on how to perform aforementioned actions.